 From that point on, as a young teenager, I would follow my father’s instructions — I prayed every single night asking, God to help me get my Ferrari.
 I begged Him with all my mind, heart, and soul; then, the next day, I would follow my father’s instructions and worked hard at whatever he told me to do.

 Years had passed since that conversation with my father; and, finally, I was financially at a point to purchase my first Ferrari.
 My father sat me down, and we talked about going to the Ferrari dealership with my check-book in hand — one of the requirements my father had was, “all luxury items must be paid in cash — no loans nor credit cards — if you can’t afford a toy, don’t buy it.”
-My father hated debt — everything in our house, including our houses, were purchased in cash.
+My father hated debt — everything in our houses, including our houses, were purchased in cash.
+We had no mortgages.

 So, we talked, and he asked me, “Son, you have $110,000 cash (back then, $110,000 was a lot of money to have) to buy your new Ferrari; and, you are living at home with me, your mum, and sis.
 I presume you will park the Ferrari in our garage.
 I’d like for you to consider holding off purchasing your Ferrari; and, I would like you to consider putting that money into a down-payment for your first house.”